tymbalodeon/tsundeoku/README.md

 [import your library](https://beets.readthedocs.io/en/stable/guides/main.html#importing-your-library)
 in order to get started and generate the pickle file.

+If your local library is on an external drive, you will need to give "Full Disk Access" to `/bin/zsh` in System Preferences > Security & Privacy > Privacy > Full Disk Access.

 # Usage

 - To import new audio files from your shared folder to your music library: